TeHikuMedia/Kaitiakitanga-License/rongo.md

 ## Copyright

 This Kaitiakitanga License and all other license variants at https://github.com/TeHikuMedia/Kaitiakitanga-License are under Copyright © Te Reo Irirangi o Te Hiku o Te Ika.
-You may not simply take this license and use it without first consulting with Te Reo Irirangi o Te Hiku o Te Ika.
+You may not take and/or use this license without the approval of Te Reo Irirangi o Te Hiku o Te Ika.